 If you’ve enjoyed this article please leave me a comment or share this with a friend.
 I am starting to build a page entitled ‘How to Play Table Tennis‘ which I will use as a directory of all my technical coaching articles.
 You can find that in the top navigation under ‘Learn to Play’.

-Thank you for reading.Join over 1,500 readers.
-Get a free weekly update via email here.
+Thank you for reading.Join over 1,500 members and become a part of the ETT Academy here.